Introduction to Climate Modeling

 Most basic principles of nature can be described using simple mathematics.
 For example,

 Newton's Law of Universal Gravitation can each be expressed using simple

 Kepler's Laws of Planetary Motion into a complicated

-mathematical model representing planetary motion is much more
+mathematical model representing planetary motion was more

 done by people such as

 Urbain Le Verrier (who used pen and paper to predict the location of an